 Extra Magic Hours normally begin at 8am and so far mostly take place at Disneyland Park.
 You'll need your Disney Hotel Easy Pass, a small identification card given upon check-in at Disney-owned hotels, or Annual Passport.

-Extra Magic Hours are only available on certain dates, which are published up to six months in advance by Disneyland Paris.
+Extra Magic Hours are only available on certain dates, which are published alongside the regular Disneyland Paris opening hours.